Balasubramanian-pg/Tableau-Portfolio/Navigation & Filter Passing/Readme.md

   4. Filters persist when navigating

 18.2. **Make it the home page:**
-- Update "🏠 Home" navigation to point to Instructions dashboard
+- Update "Home" navigation to point to Instructions dashboard
 - Or make Sales Overview the default home

 ## **TROUBLESHOOTING SPECIFIC ISSUES**